Veteraning/stoneware/README.md

 ## How does this work and is this any good?

-Well theoretically yes but also no, Some filter checkers like goguardian and linewize dont block iframes so these will probably work just fine but if any filter works by blocking any url in the page then this wont work UNLESS you use the proxy option in the html page.
+Well theoretically yes but also no, Some filter checkers like goguardian and linewize dont block iframes so these will probably work just fine but if any filter works by blocking any url in the page then this wont work UNLESS they update they stuff

 ## What site would you reccomend